Rent regulation: On low income renters

+Alternatives

+To address the challenges lower-income individuals and families face in securing affordable housing, research points to more effective interventions.
+According to a research review by Lisa Sturtevant, key strategies include increasing federal housing vouchers and expanding the Low-Income Housing Tax Credit (LIHTC) program, both of which are seen as more promising for creating affordable housing options.

+The Reason Foundation identifies, next to housing vouchers, less restrictive zoning and building regulations as a key alternative to improve housing affordability.
+They argue that these regulations inflate development costs, thus limiting the availability of affordable rental units.
+Reducing these regulatory burdens and simplifying approval procedures will encourage new construction and expand the housing supply.

 History

 Early modern Europe

 Rent control was used in Rome as early as 1470 to protect Jewish residents from price gouging.
 Since Jews in the Papal States were forbidden to own property, they were dependent on Christian landlords, who charged them high rents.
-In 1562, Pope Pius IV granted Jews the right to own property worth up to 1500 Roman scudi and enacted rent stabilization.
+In 1562, Pope Pius IV granted Jews the right to own property worth up to 1,500 Roman scudi and enacted rent stabilization.
 In 1586, Pope Sixtus V issued a bull ordering landlords to rent out houses to Jewish tenants at reasonable rates.